qualcomm/cpullvm-toolchain/qualcomm-software/docs/user.md

 ## Picolibc

-Picolib offers [comprehensive documentation](https://github.com/picolibc/picolibc/tree/main/doc) that users are encouraged to review thoroughly.
+Picolibd offers [comprehensive documentation](https://github.com/picolibc/picolibc/tree/main/doc) that users are encouraged to review thoroughly.

 In particular, refer to [Using Picolibc in Embedded Systems](https://github.com/picolibc/picolibc/blob/main/doc/using.md) for the details of how picolibc handles initialization.
 Custom linker script changes might be required to